- Message from Co-directors

 International Development Consulting Project Travel Fund — Overview

-The Social Enterprise Program provides financial support to Columbia MBA students who complete international development consulting projects involving travel outside the United States during intersession periods.
-The International Development Consulting Project (IDCP) Travel Fund covers airfare costs incurred as part of the consulting project.
+The Tamer Center for Social Enterprise provides financial support to Columbia MBA students who complete international development consulting projects involving travel outside the United States during intersession periods.
+The International Development Consulting Project (IDCP) Travel Fund partially covers airfare costs incurred as part of the consulting project.
 Projects initiated by non-governmental organizations (NGOs), public, and nonprofit organizations will be given preference over startup ventures and companies.

-The IDCP Travel Fund provides partial fsupport for air travel only: 80% of the air ticket cost, up to a maximum of $1,500 per student.
+The IDCP Travel Fund provides partial support for air travel only for teams of three or four students, based on the country where the project takes place (see reimbursement grid).
 "Business" and "First" class airline tickets will not be reimbursed.
-This is a strict maximum -- for airfares where 80% of the ticket cost is greater than the maximum, the difference must be covered by the student or client.
+This is a strict maximum -- for airfares where the ticket cost is greater than the amount reimbursed, the difference must be covered by the student or client.
 Air ticket costs and other out of pocket expenses should be considered when selecting the project.
 The IDCP Fund does not cover any other expenses including accommodation, food, visas, insurance, vaccinations, phone calls, taxis, and other materials costs.
+The equivalent value of a ticket purchased with frequent flyer miles or points can not be reimbursed.

 To be considered for travel support, you must be enrolled in the Columbia MBA or EMBA program.
 Dual degree students must have commenced or completed courses at the Business School.
 Students may work individually or in teams.
 Teams may include non-Columbia MBA students, but those students will not be eligible for financial support.
 In addition, travel outside of the United States must take place during the Business School's intersession periods (including winter and spring break), as shown on the School's academic calendar.